Karn's Algorithm improves the round trip time (RTT) estimation accuracy when sending data using the Transmission Control Protocol (TCP).

 How Karn's Algorithm Works + Definition of Terms

 The retransmission ambiguity problem occurs when a sender has retransmitted a packet and receives an acknowledgement (ACK) for the data.
 The sender cannot be certain whether the ACK received was for the original (presumed lost) packet or for the resent packet.
 If receiver is acknowledging (ACK) the original packet, the RTT sample is significantly longer than the current SRTT value.
 If the receiver is acknowledging (ACK) the retransmitted packet, RTT is likely closer to the current SRTT value and the original packet or ACK was lost.
 The first part of Karn's Algorithm states that when there is retransmission ambiguity, RTT measurements are ignored instead of being incorporated into SRTT to avoid skewing SRTT incorrectly.

-Here's an analogy: I call someone and say "hello," and get no response.
+Here's an analogy I like to use when explaining this algorithm: I call someone and say "hello," and get no response.
 I say "hello" again, and they respond slightly too quickly.
 It felt like they spoke the split second the word was out of my mouth.
 I'm uncertain if they were responding to my initial hello, or my second one.
 That's retransmission ambiguity.
 Since I don't know whether they heard me instantly and responded slowly or didn't hear me immediately and responded quickly, my estimate of round-trip time for this phone call won't be reliable, and I shouldn't assume it is.

 That's what Karn's Algorithm does: throws away unreliable data that might skew the system's round-trip time estimate.